-9.3 Recall Rights
+9.7 Recall Rights

-- (a) Employees, who have completed probation and who have been served layoff notice in accordance with Article 9.2 above, shall be placed on the recall list, in order of seniority, for a period of-eighteen (18) months from the date of layoff. - (b) Employees on the recall list shall be recalled in seniority order provided they possess the necessary qualifications or could reasonably be expected to perform the duties of the position after a mutually agreed training program. - (c) Employees who are laid off and subsequently recalled within eighteen (18) months shall be credited with previous seniority and length of service.
+- (a) Employees who have completed probation and who have been served layoff notice shall be placed on the recall list, in order of seniority, for a period of eighteen (18) months from the effective date of layoff. - (b) Employees on the recall list shall be recalled in order of seniority provided they possess the necessary qualifications or could reasonably be expected to perform the duties of the position after a mutually agreed training period. - (c) Employees who are recalled within eighteen (18) months of layoff shall be credited with previous seniority and length of service.